-Many of today’s smartphone users utilize their phone as their main camera.
-If you are to replace your traditional camera with a phone, adding some smartphone photography accessories to your bag is recommended.
+Many of today’s smartphone users utilize their phones as their main cameras.
+If you are to replace your traditional camera with a phone, adding some smartphone photography accessories to your repertoire is recommended.
 These mobile photography accessories can improve your experience, as well as image quality.
 While it helps, you may not even need one of the best smartphone cameras to shoot great images.
-Even a cheap device can produce amazing photos if given some help.
+Even a cheap device can produce amazing photos with some help.

 Without further ado, here are the best smartphone photography accessories we recommend investing in.